Ntwdc/Labyrinth/README.md

 Connect the electrical circuit and upload labi-test.ino to the arduino board.

 Download jAER and run it in Netbeans.
 Enable the UdpFramer filter in jAER and set the port number and the buffer size.
+Set the frame interval to 50ms and the exposure to 11ms.

 Run Labi_MPC.py or Labi_PID.py in python.
+When running Labi_PID, firstly right click the four corners of the board to do homography and then left click to choose a setpoint.
+When running Labi_MPC, left click the four corners of the board to do homography.

 During running, press ctrl C to stop the program and get the plot.

 Some variables that need to be set are list at the beginning of Labi_MPC.py and Labi_PID.py.